 Final Thoughts

-These crispy air fryer chickpeas make for the perfect crunchy snack, and they’re far less oily than a traditional chip would be.
+These crispy air-fried chickpeas make for the perfect crunchy snack, and they’re far less oily than a traditional chip would be!

 You can season these garbanzo beans up much the same as you would potato chips or popcorn, though, with a variety of different sweet and savory flavor options.
-You’ll never get bored!
+While I’m featuring Indian spices here, I try new combos all the time, so you’ll definitely never get bored!

-If you do love the Indian flavors, though, make sure to check out our list of the best air fryer Indian recipes you can try for some other new dishes to explore!
+If you do love the Indian flavors, though, make sure to check out all of my best air fryer Indian recipes you can try for some other new dishes to explore!

 Equipment